ogroef/flickrset4joomla/README.md

 Flickrset4joomla:
 =================

-The flickrset4joomla is a project that holds joomla plugins that enable the integration of public flickrsets into joomla articles.
-The prerequisite is that only plubic phots of the flickrset will be shown in the widget.
+The flickrset4joomla is a project that holds joomla plugins that enable the integration of flickrset widget into joomla articles.
+Only public photos will be visible in the embedded flickrset widget.
 These plugins are developed/tested on a Joomla 3.2.1/3.2.2 instance.

 The following plugins are part of the Flickrset4joomla project.